In today's article, I bring you simple instructions for sewing a turtleneck T-shirt.

-Choose fabrics with the weight (grammage) below 230g/m2.
+Choose fabrics with a weight (grammage) below 230g/m2.

-I’ve used an overlock to sew my turtleneck, but if you only have a regular sewing machine, then it doesn’t matter at all.
+I’ve used an overlock to sew my turtleneck, but don't worry if you only have a regular sewing machine.
 Just follow few rules described in this article:

 - 2x sleeve piece